-ECHO is a 3 credit hour graduation requirement in Experiential Learning.
+ECHO is a 3 credit hour graduation requirement in Experiential Learning (EL).
 Experiential Learning provides students with a first hand opportunity to “learn through experience” and further enhance their education.
-Beginning Fall 2013, all traditional students will be required to complete one experiential learning option in order to graduate.
+Beginning Fall 2013, all traditional students will be required to complete one Experiential Learning option in order to graduate.
 JU has defined four areas specific to Experiential Learning from which students may select in order to complete their graduation requirement.

 The goal of ECHO is to better equip JU students for life after graduation.
-Successful individuals are those with both information and experience and the ability to apply their knowledge to real world problems.
+Successful individuals are those with the information, experience and the ability to apply their knowledge to real world problems.
 ECHO aims enhance JU student skills in:

 Study Abroad: an educational experience for academic credit which students complete off-campus in a cross-cultural setting.
 Study Abroad/Study Away programs stress exposure to different cultures, countries, peoples, and languages.
 They vary in length from 1 week to an academic semester.